GCleuziou/code2aes2vec/Datasets/README.md

    - upload : the submitted script
    - user : the student identifier
    - eval_set : indicating to which evaluation set the attempt belongs, given a pre-division of the dataset into three sets (training - 90%, validation - 5%, test - 5%)
-   - ars0, ars1, ars2 : each field containing an Abstract Running Sequence (ARS) obtained by analyzing program execution traces on a set of test cases (three levels of abstraction)
+   - aes0, aes1, aes2 : each field containing an Abstract Running Sequence (AES) obtained by analyzing program execution traces on a set of test cases (three levels of abstraction)

  - Dataset_exercises.json (ex.
 NewCaledonia_exercises.json) : a Python list in which each element is a dictionary defining an exercise on the plateform using (at least) the following fields (dictionary keys) :
    - solution : the exercise solution provided by the teacher (when available)
    - funcname : the name of the function the student has to write
-   - entries : a list of testcase (usefull for either evaluation or ARS construction)
+   - entries : a list of testcase (usefull for either evaluation or AES construction)
    - exo_name : identifying the exercise

 ### Citation :